Experimental Design for Multi-Channel Imaging via Task-Driven Feature Selection: Key Approaches, Hyperparameters, and Settings

-This approach has a complicated three-stage procedure and two neural networks that respectively performs the task, and scores masks, where the two networks are trained alternatively.
-This returns an optimal mask (analogous to $ m_{t}$ in our approach) and trained task-network (analogous to $ \mathcal{T}_{t} $ in our approach).
-We use the official repository \cite{wojtas2020code}.
+This approach has a three-stage procedure detailed in Appendix D of \cite{wojtas2020} and uses two neural networks.
+One of the networks scores the masks (analogous to mask $ \textbf{m}$ in TADRED), and the other trains a task network to perform a task on the subsampled data (analogous to $ \mathcal{T} $ in TADRED).
+We use the official repository \cite{wojtas2020code} and verified our implementation by replicating results in the paper \cite{wojtas2020}.
 The following process is repeated for different feature subset sizes $ C $.

 We perform a grid search to find the optimal hyperparameters.
 The operator network (analogous to task network $ \mathcal{T} $ in this paper) and the selector network have the same number of hidden layers $ \in \{1, 2, 3\} $, number of units $ \in \{30, 100, 300, 1000, 3000\} $, $ s_{p} = 5, E_{1} = 15000 $.
 The joint training uses early stopping on the validation set, and returns an optimal feature set size, of size $ C $ and a trained operator network.
 The best performing operator network on the validation set is deployed on the test data.